alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 Completed tasks are submitted as pull requests to the main repository.

-The remaining user stories remain open as issues on GitHub for anyone to develop or contribute to on an ad hoc continual basis.
+The remaining user stories remain open as issues on GitHub for anyone to develop or contribute to on an ad hoc continuous basis.

-*:point_up: This feels like it needs to be a step on its own...* *does this fix do the job?*

 ## Continuous development